+Option.MustMatchPostalCode

+Specifies whether candidates must match the postal code to be considered a close match.
+If you do not require exact match on postal codes, the geocoder searches a wider area for a match.
+While this results in slower performance, the match rate is higher because the request does not need to match exactly when it compares match candidates.

+The majority of African countries and Middle Eastern countries do not include postal code data, and therefore do not support postal centroid geocoding.

+- Y Yes, a candidate must match the postal code to be considered a close match. - N No, a candidate does not have to match the postal code to be considered a close match.

+Option.SortCandidatesUsingLocale

-optionName Descr ription MustMatchPostalCode ajority of African countries and Middle Eastern countries do not include postal ata, and therefore do not support postal centroid geocoding.
-Y Yes, a candidate must match the postal code to be considered a close match.
-N No, a candidate does not have to match the postal code to be considered a close match.
-SortCandidatesUsingLocale a Reverse geocoding option that applies to Greece, Russia, Ukraine, and any ountry that supports dual character sets (such as the Middle East countries).
-That is es whether candidates are sorted and returned based on the input language., if the input was in Russian, the Russian character candidate is returned first d by the English language candidate.
-This will override the dictionary order. Υ Yes, candidates are sorted and returned based on input language.
-N No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.
+This is a Reverse geocoding option that applies to Greece, Russia, Ukraine, and any other country that supports dual character sets (such as the Middle East countries).

+Specifies whether candidates are sorted and returned based on the input language.
+That is, if the input was in Russian, the Russian character candidate is returned first followed by the English language candidate.
+This will override the dictionary order.

+- Y Yes, candidates are sorted and returned based on input language. - N No, candidates are returned in the order that the dictionary was added to the database, regardless of input language.